Tooth brushing

-Tooth brushing is the act of scrubbing teeth with a toothbrush, usually equipped with toothpaste.
+Tooth brushing is the act of scrubbing teeth with a toothbrush equipped with toothpaste.
 Interdental cleaning (with floss or an interdental brush) can be useful with tooth brushing, and together these two activities are the primary means of cleaning teeth, one of the main aspects of oral hygiene.
+The recommended amount of time for tooth brushing is two minutes each time for two times a day.

 History

 Teeth-cleaning twigs have long been used throughout human history.
 As long ago as 3000 B.C., the ancient Egyptians constructed crude toothbrushes from twigs and leaves to clean their teeth.
 Similarly, other cultures such as the Greeks, Romans, Arabs and Indians also cleaned their teeth with twigs.
 Some would fray one end of the twig so that it could penetrate between the teeth more effectively.

+In the Islamic prophetic tradition, Muhammad taught his disciples to brush their teeth using miswak five times per day, and this remains prevalent amongst many Muslims world wide since 610 A.D.

 The Indian method of using wood for brushing was presented by the Chinese Monk Yijing (635–713 A.D.) when he described the rules for monks in his book:

 Modern-day tooth brushing as a regular habit became prevalent in Europe from the end of the 17th century.
 The first mass-produced toothbrush was developed in England in 1780 by William Addis.
 In the United States, although toothbrushes were available at the end of the 19th century, the practice did not become widespread until after the Second World War, when US soldiers continued the tooth brushing that had been required during their military service.